Orange-OpenSource/uuv/packages/assistant/README.md

 ## Documentation
 <a href="https://e2e-test-quest.github.io/uuv/"><img src="https://img.shields.io/badge/documentation-black?&style=for-the-badge&logo=github&logoColor=white" alt="documentation"/></a>

-## What is @uuv/assistant (Wizard) ?
+## What is @uuv/assistant ?

 <p align="center">

 `@uuv` library (User centric Usecases Validator) is an ecosystem that simplifies the writing of End to End tests in a BDD approach and a user-centric way.

-With this wizard, we can generate cucumber sentences that will use an execution engine like cypress with [@uuv/cypress](https://www.npmjs.com/package/@uuv/cypress) or playwright with [@uuv/playwright](https://www.npmjs.com/package/@uuv/playwright).
+With this tool, we can generate cucumber sentences that will use an execution engine like cypress with [@uuv/cypress](https://www.npmjs.com/package/@uuv/cypress) or playwright with [@uuv/playwright](https://www.npmjs.com/package/@uuv/playwright).
 </p>

 ## Screenshots